theosanderson/taxonium/docs/app.md

 ## Creating JSONL files for the Taxonium desktop app

 The desktop app at present only supports Taxonium JSONL files.
 To create JSONL files you can use [usher_to_taxonium](https://docs.taxonium.org/en/latest/taxoniumtools.html#usher-to-taxonium) or [newick_to_taxonium](https://docs.taxonium.org/en/latest/taxoniumtools.html#newick-to-taxonium).

+(Remember that you can visualise Newick / Nexus files with <5M sequences directly with the [web app](https://taxodium.org/))